jburto94/drag-and-drop-ranker-client/README.md

 ## Why I built it

-I have always had a fixation on quantifying things, especially through rankings.
+I have always enjoyed ranking things and putting it into lists.
 I wanted an easy-to-use app that let me upload lists, rank them, and then save the lists.

 ## What it does